ElusiveMind/probo-docker/README.md

   - Worked on token system with loom.
 No token configuration if no token set in configuration.
   - Worked on token system with asset receiver.
 No token configuration if no token set in configuration.
   - Some bash scripting cleanup (and debugging)

-v.07 - December 28, 2017
-  - Implemented a public Loom service with a token.
-Token strongly suggested since this can noe be accessed publically.
-  - Set permissions on log file paths to proper owners and read/write permissions.